-Letchworth State Park, renowned as the “Grand Canyon of the East,” features spectacular vistas of raging waterfalls and of deep canyons, sprawling forests, and hot air balloon rides.
+Letchworth State Park, renowned as the “Grand Canyon of the East,” features spectacular vistas of raging waterfalls and of deep canyons.

 The historic Glen Iris Inn offers overnight accommodations and features a restaurant that is open to the public for breakfast, lunch, and dinner.
 The Humphrey Nature Center offers interactive exhibits highlighting the unique ecology, geology, and wildlife of the park.